Dive Rota Logo

 Q: How far in advance do I need to make a diving reservation?

 A: The farther in advance the better.
-There is equipment maintenance, days off, vacations, etc. so if you wait until the last minute we might not always be able to serve you to the best of our ability.
+There is equipment maintenance, days off, vacations, etc. so if you wait until the last minute the dive shops might not always be able to serve you to the best of their ability.

 Q: Is there a recompression chamber on the island?

 A: No, there is not.
-The closet chamber is on the island of Guam, which is a 30 minute low level flight away.
-We suggest you do not push the limits and it is wise to have a DAN type diving insurance.
+The closet chamber is run by the United States Navy on the island of Guam, which is a 30 minute low level flight away.
+We suggest you do not push the limits and it is wise to have a DAN type of diving insurance.

 The DAN web site is where you can get diving insurance

-Q: Is it okay for me to dive and fly if I am only going to Guam or Saipan since the plane fly's at a low altitude?
+Q: Is it okay for me to dive and fly if I am only going to Guam or Saipan since the plane flies at a low altitude?

 Have a question?
 Send it to us and we will see if we can answer it.